ldez/structtags/readme.md

 # StructTags

-`structtags` provides a way of parsing struct tag Go fields.
+`structtags` provides several ways of parsing struct tags.

-The goal is to provide some ways to parse struct tags:
 - Some projects need a full parsing (key, values)
 - Some others only need the key and the raw value.
 - Other projects need to escape the comma.